Polarized QED cascades: Introduction

 The ongoing development of high-power petawatt class lasers \cite{Danson2019} has already opened new avenues for high-intensity laser-plasma physics.
 Already with present day laser technology the effect of QED process can be observed in high-intensity laser-matter interactions \cite{Cole:PRX2018,Poder:PRX2018,Blackburn:RevModPlasma2020}.
 With the upcoming generation of multi-10 PW laser systems \cite{Tanaka:MRE2020,SEL100PW} it is expected that laser-plasma interactions will enter a novel regime of QED plasma physics where strong-field QED process such as high-energy photon emission via nonlinear Compton scattering and electron-positron photo-production will play an important role for the overall dynamics of the plasmas \cite{Zhang:Perspective}.

 One of the most striking predictions of strong-field QED \cite{Ritus:JSLR1985,DiPiazza:RevModPhys2012} is the formation of \emph{avalanche}-type QED cascades \cite{Bell:PRL2008} at laser intensities approaching $10^{24}$ W/cm$^2$.
 In these cascades the prolific generation of high-energy photons and electron-positron pairs can convert an initially strong laser field into a hot and dense plasma of electrons, positrons and photons.
-One of the conclusions drawn from these predictions was that the Schwinger field $E_S=\unit{1.3\times10^{18}}{\volt\per\metre}$ \footnote{This corresponds to a laser intensity of $I_S=\unit{4\times 10^{29}}{\watt\per\centi\metre^2}$ for a wavelength of $\unit{800}{\nano\metre}$.} is then difficult to reach because of laser field depletion during the cascade \cite{Fedotov:PRL2010,Grismayer:PhysPlas2016,Seipt:PRL2017}.
+One of the conclusions drawn from these predictions was that the Schwinger field $E_S=\unit{1.3\times10^{18}}{\volt\per\metre}$ is then difficult to reach because of laser field depletion during the cascade \cite{Fedotov:PRL2010,Grismayer:PhysPlas2016,Seipt:PRL2017}.

 In a cascade, efficient pair production is facilitated by hard photons which have a quantum parameter $\chi_{\gamma} \gtrsim 1$.
 A particle with four-momentum $p^\mu$ has quantum parameter $\chi = e | F^{\mu\nu} p_\nu | / m^3 $, where $F^{\mu\nu}$ is the EM field strength tensor, $e$ the elementary charge and $m$ the electron mass.
 Those photons, in turn, are emitted by leptons, i.e. electrons and positrons, with $\chi_e \gtrsim 1$, leading to exponential increases in particle number \cite{Bell:PRL2008,Kirk:PPCF2009,Fedotov:PRL2010,Bulanov:PRL2010,Nerush:PRL2011,Nerush:PhysPlas2011,Elkina:PRSTAB2011,Slade-Lowther:NJP2019}.
 A renewable supply of sufficiently many leptons with $\chi_e \gtrsim 1$ necessarily can be provided if the electric field of the laser is capable of accelerating low-energy leptons with $\chi_e\ll 1$ to $\chi_e \gtrsim 1$.